Behavior Modification Training – Itsaboutdog

 Behavior Modification Techniques

-Here’s a quick overview of common techniques:
+Here’s a quick overview of standard techniques:

 • Reinforcement: Positive reinforcement (rewards) strengthens desired behaviors.